, , , ,

 So when a leader is in a real moment – when the stakes are high, when something feels at risk – they don’t reach for the model.
 They default to whatever feels most important to protect- for them.
 Knowing what this is changes everything.

-Once a leader can see that, the conversation changes.
+Once a leader sees it, the conversation changes.
 We’re no longer trying to fix behavior.
 We’re working with what’s underneath it.
 Now we can understand the reaction instead of fighting it and we can see the pattern instead of judging it.

 And then we can make an intentioned choice about how to show up, rather than defaulting to the same response over and over again.

-The exercise itself isn’t the point.
-It’s just a way in.
-A way to get to the part of leadership that determines whether anything we teach ever gets used.
+The exercise is just a way in to the part of leadership that determines whether anything we teach ever gets used.

-Email me drnatalie@drnataliepickering.com if you use The Identity Teller TM in your own coaching or leadership development training.
+Email me drnatalie@drnataliepickering.com if you decide to try out my The Identity Teller TM in your own coaching or leadership development training.
 I would love to hear how it works for you!
 And if you want to talk about infusing identity-first leadership, teaming, coaching, and workplaces into your organization, I would love to do that too!

 Related Posts